Unstable Anisotropic Neutron Stars: Probing the Limits of Gravitational Collapse: Radial Oscillation

-\Major{But when we consider hadronic EOSs without crust, the variation is smooth and consistent with the results reported by Sagun et al. \cite{Sagun_2020}, with the first large separation $\Delta f_0$ being larger than the rest.
+But when we consider hadronic EOSs without crust, the variation is smooth and consistent with the results reported by Sagun et al. \cite{Sagun_2020}, with the first large separation $\Delta f_0$ being larger than the rest.
 However, as the degree of anisotropy increases, both $\Delta f_n$ and $f_n$ decrease, but the variation is smooth and consistent, as shown in the figure.
 This suggests to us that a particular mode in a NS is achieved earlier with the inclusion of anisotropy, resulting in a squeezed large frequency separation plot.
-Hence, the variation of $\Delta f_n$ and $f_n$ with anisotropy is evidence that the microphysics of the interior of the NS is imprinted in the large separation, a characteristic well-known and also found in main sequence stars, for instance, the Sun.
-As stated by authors in ref. \cite{Sagun_2020}, we also found out that for a particular anisotropic case, $\Delta f_n$ starts to be a constant proportional to the root mean density of the star ($\sqrt{M/R^3}$) that is independent of $f_n$.
-Along with it, we also found that $\Delta f_n$ follows a linear relationship with $\beta_\mathrm{BL}$ but with a negative slope.
-Overall, we can conclude that $\Delta f_n$ which eventually becomes constant, is proportional to ($-\beta_\mathrm{BL}\sqrt{\frac{M}{R^3}}$).}

-\Major{Unlikely, when we consider HQPT EOSs without crust, the variation is irregular due to the abrupt change of the adiabatic index at higher energy densities.
+Hence, the variation of $\Delta f_n$ and $f_n$ with anisotropy is evidence that the microphysics of the interior of the NS is imprinted in the large separation, a characteristic well-known and also found in main sequence stars, for instance, the Sun. {As stated by authors in ref. \cite{Sagun_2020}, we also found out from our calculations that for a particular anisotropic case, $\Delta f_0$ starts to be a constant proportional to the root mean density of the star ($\sqrt{M/R^3}$) that is independent of $f_n$.
+Along with it, we also found that $\Delta f_0$ follows a perfect negative correlation with $\beta_\mathrm{BL}$.
+Hence, we can conclude that $\Delta f_0$ which is the first large separation, is proportional to ($-\beta_\mathrm{BL}\sqrt{M/R^3}$).} Unlikely, when we consider HQPT EOSs without crust, the variation is irregular due to the abrupt change of the adiabatic index at higher energy densities.
 Even though both $\Delta f_n$ and $f_n$ are higher than systems with the crust which results in a stretched frequency difference plot, the uneven nature of consecutive frequency separation makes it difficult to study the microphysics of the interior of the NS.
 Yet, we found from our calculations that the first large separation, $\Delta f_0$ has a negative linear correlation with the anisotropic parameter ($\beta_\mathrm{BL}$) and a positive linear correlation with the star's compactness ($C=M/R$).
-Hence, the macroscopic properties of anisotropic NSs are imprinted in the first large separation for HQPT EOSs.}
+Hence, the macroscopic properties of anisotropic NSs are imprinted in the first large separation for HQPT EOSs. {All the correlations between neutron star parameters with first large frequency difference and anisotropy are listed in appendix \ref{comax}.}